mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    ``libmongocrypt_handle``

-      This is a handle to the libmongocrypt library and associated context.
+      This is a handle to the `libmongocrypt` library and associated context.
-      There must be one per client that wishes to use libmongocrypt.
+      There must be one per client that wishes to use `libmongocrypt`.

    ``mongocryptd_client``